dmonopoly/consonant-vowel-detector/README.md

 ## What is this?
-A program that distinguishes consonants vs. vowels in text.
+A program that distinguishes consonants, vowels, and spaces in text.

 ### Purpose
 Research.